 Visiting the Tessé Museum

 The Tessé Museum is the fine arts museum of Le Mans.
 It houses a collection of paintings, sculptures from the 14th to the 20th century, and Egyptian art objects.
-Located in a 19th-century building, the former residence of the bishop of Le Mans, built in 1848 on the site of the Tessé family hotel, it became a museum in 1927.
-The museum actually owes its name to the Maréchal de Tessé.
+Located in a 19th-century building, the former seat of the bishop of Le Mans, built in 1848 on the site of the Tessé family mansion, it became a museum in 1927.
+The museum owes its name to the Marshal of Tessé.

-It presents, in particular, two life-size copies of Egyptian tombs created by Kodak-Pathé in the 70s and 80s: the tomb of Nefertari, wife of Ramesses II, and that of Sennefer, governor of Thebes.
-The space dedicated to these tombs opened in 2001, and the tomb of Nefertari is the only existing copy in the world outside of the original tomb, which is in Egypt (there is another copy of the tomb of Sennefer in Germany).
-The museum also has a collection of archaeological objects related to Egyptian funerary rituals, with 50 objects placed on deposit by the Louvre Museum since 2018 and 350 objects in its own collections.
-The fine arts collections also include magnificent Italian primitives, Maine terracotta sculptures, and 17th-century paintings.
+It notably presents two life-size copies of Egyptian tombs made by Kodak-Pathé in the 70s and 80s: the tomb of Nefertari, wife of Ramesses II, and that of Sennefer, governor of Thebes.
+The space dedicated to these tombs opened in 2001 and the tomb of Nefertari is the only existing copy in the world outside the original tomb which is in Egypt (there is another copy of the tomb of Sennefer in Germany).
+The museum also owns a collection of archaeological objects related to Egyptian funerary rituals, with 50 objects deposited by the Louvre Museum since 2018 and 350 objects in its own collections.
+The fine arts collections also include magnificent Italian primitives, terracotta sculptures from the Maine region, and 17th-century paintings.

-Around the museum is the Tessé Park, an English-style garden that replaced the French-style garden of Maréchal Tessé in the 19th century.
-It is now classified as a historical monument and hosts a monumental work by Jean-Bernard Métais.
+Around the museum, you’ll find the Tessé park, an English-style garden that replaced the French-style garden of Maréchal Tessé in the 19th century.
+It is now listed as a historical monument and features a monumental work by Jean-Bernard Métais.

 2 avenue de Paderborn, Le Mans